Battle of Jackson Heights: Battle

-When Colonel De Gavre learned of G Company's withdrawal, he quickly ordered that A Company, commanded by 1st Lt.
-John D. Porterfield, be placed under the operational control of Colonel Betances for a counterattack to regain Jackson Heights.
-A Company was to be used for the attack phase only and F Company, commanded by Capt.
-Willis D. Cronkhite, Jr., would take part in the attack and then would man the outpost.
+When De Gavre learned of G Company's withdrawal, he quickly ordered that A Company, commanded by 1st Lieutenant John D. Porterfield, be placed under the operational control of Colonel Betances for a counterattack to regain Jackson Heights.
+A Company was to be used for the attack phase only and F Company, commanded by Captain Willis D. Cronkhite, Jr., would take part in the attack and then would man the outpost.
 C Company would prepare to pass to the operational control of the 2nd Battalion, if it were necessary to back up the attack.
-As daylight broke on the 28th, Captain Cronkhite led F Company toward Jackson Heights.
+As daylight broke on the 28th, Cronkhite led F Company toward Jackson Heights.
 The PVA platoon defending the hill resisted with small arms, automatic weapons and hand grenades, but F Company won control of the crest by 10:00.
-In the meantime, progress by Lieutenant Porterfield's A Company had been slowed down by artillery and mortar fire.
+In the meantime, progress by Porterfield's A Company had been slowed down by artillery and mortar fire.
 Despite the PVA fire, two platoons pushed on and joined F Company on the heights; the remaining platoon was pinned down by mortar fire at the base of the hill.
 The operation seemed to be well in hand, until the PVA artillery put all of A Company's officers on the hill out of action.
-One platoon leader was killed by a direct hit and then a shell landed in the middle of the company command post killing Lieutenant Porterfield and the forward observer and wounding the one remaining platoon leader.
+One platoon leader was killed by a direct hit and then a shell landed in the middle of the company command post killing Porterfield and the forward observer and wounding the one remaining platoon leader.
 The loss of leadership became immediately apparent, for enlisted men in both A and F Companies began to "bug out."
 Slipping away from the heights alone or in groups, the men drifted back toward the Jamestown Line.
-By late afternoon only Captain Cronkhite and his company officers remained on the hill; all of his men had left along with those of A Company.
+By late afternoon only Cronkhite and his company officers remained on the hill; all of his men had left along with those of A Company.
 Efforts by the 2nd Battalion to round up the stragglers and send them back to Jackson Heights met with no success.
 The men by this time evidently regarded the hill as a suicide post and refused to return.
-When night fell, Colonel Betances ordered Captain Cronkhite and his fellow officers to withdraw from the hill.
+When night fell, Betances ordered Cronkhite and his fellow officers to withdraw from the hill.